apache/nuttx/configs/sama5d3x-ek/README.txt

    EHCI drivers).

 4) HSCMI TX DMA support is currently commented out.

+   Also, CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers.

+   Both of these issues need to be revisited to determine there is or is not a real problem.

 5) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
 That format works fine with Linux, but does not